schlomest/personal-website/content/projects/snake-on-a-plane/index.md

 title: "Snake on a Plane"
 date: 2019-12-28
 ---
-In honor of Samuel L. Jackson’s 2006 thriller [*Snakes on a Plane*](https://www.imdb.com/title/tt0417148/), I decided to build the game Snake while on a plane using Python.
+In honor of Samuel L. Jackson’s 2006 movie [*Snakes on a Plane*](https://www.imdb.com/title/tt0417148/), I decided to build the game Snake while on a plane using Python.
 Since long flights and delayed departures can lock people into one seat for an uncomfortable amount of time, I thought building a software project would be a great way to pass the time on my most recent vacation.

 In order to make this project a challenge, I gave myself a few restrictions before I began.